HeapHopper/co-hacker-server/README.md

     return {"output": result}
 ```

-#### Build complex graph
+#### Build Complex Graph

-Using `langgraph` we can orchestrate those nodes into a complex graph, contacting `Runnable` actions to create even more concrete solution to each case.
+Using `langgraph`, we can orchestrate these nodes into a complex graph, connecting `Runnable` actions to create more concrete solutions for each case.

-For now, the graph is composed of single graph:
+For now, the graph is composed of a single node:

 ```python
 def build_inline_assistant_graph():